tdwg/website/content/pages/conferences/2022/index.md

 ### Conference venue

 TDWG 2022 will be held at the **[Grand Hotel Millennium Sofia](https://grandhotelmillenniumsofia.bg/)**, a 5-star hotel located in the heart of the city and within walking distance of the vibrant city center, an area filled with iconic historical and cultural sights, vast green parks and numerous government institutions.
 See the [360˚ tour](https://360tour.ghms.bg/) of the Conference Center 4th floor.

+### Getting to the conference venue

+The Grand Hotel Millennium is located in the central part of the city (89B, Vitosha Blvd, 1463 Sofia, Bulgaria).
+If you are arriving at Sofia Airport you can easily reach it by taking Line 4 of the metro (operates from 5 AM to midnight) from Sofia Airport station (Terminal 2).
+Make an easy switch at Serdika station to Line 2 or at Sofia University to Line 3 for one more stop to National Palace of Culture (NDK) station. (see maps [https://www.metrosofia.com/en/maps](https://www.metrosofia.com/en/maps))

 ### Accommodations